thestr4ng3r/chiaki/README.md

 ### Downloading a Release

-Builds are provided for Linux, macOS and Windows.
+Builds are provided for Linux, Android, macOS and Windows.

 You can download them [here](https://github.com/thestr4ng3r/chiaki/releases).

 * **Linux**: The provided file is an [AppImage](https://appimage.org/).
 Simply make it executable (`chmod +x <file>.AppImage`) and run it.
+* **Android**: Install from [Google Play](https://play.google.com/store/apps/details?id=com.metallic.chiaki) or download the APK from GitHub.
 * **macOS**: Drag the application from the `.dmg` into your Applications folder.
 * **Windows**: Extract the `.zip` file and execute `chiaki.exe`.